sgmurphy/wordpress-plugins/beaver-builder-lite-version/readme.txt

 *   Use WordPress Widgets and shortcodes.
 *   Works with Pages, Posts, and Custom Post Types.
 *   A friendly and supportive community.
+*   Build your own custom modules.

 = Premium Features =

-*   Additional modules: Contact Form, Tabs, Slider, Pricing Table, Map, Blog Posts, Subscribe Form, Social Icons, and many more.
+*   Additional modules: Contact Form, Tabs, Slider, Pricing Table, Map, Blog Posts, Subscribe Form and many more.
 *   Expert support from our world-class support team.
 *   Beautiful pre-made layout templates.
 *   Save, export, and reuse full-page layouts, rows, and modules.
-*   Build your own custom modules.
+*   Save a Global Color palette.
+*   Create styles that apply globally throughout your Beaver Builder layouts.

 Come by [the Beaver Builder Homepage](https://www.wpbeaverbuilder.com/?utm_medium=bb-lite&utm_source=repo-readme&utm_campaign=repo-homepage-link "Beaver Builder Homepage") to learn more about what our premium features can do for you!